-For the first time ever, here are some details of the top 10 holdings in my portfolio (by market value).
+This is the 12th month of this little project I am building out.
+Here are some details of the top 10 holdings in my portfolio (by market value).
 This is not an investment recommendation…

-As I’ve discussed, when on the Millionaires Unveiled Podcast I did last October, I have a large chunk of my net worth tied up in a concentrated number of holdings (you listened to it right).
-More specifically, my top 10 holdings makes up 43% of my net worth (which will be updated in a couple days).
+As I’ve discussed, when on the millionaires unveiled podcast I did in October 2017, I have a large chunk of my net worth tied up in a concentrated number of holdings (you listened to it right).
+More specifically, my top 10 holdings makes up 45% of my net worth.

 One question I was asked is “does it concern me to have so much equity tied up in a few positions?”
 My response was something to the effect of no, I feel I am diversified enough in my holdings that I don’t see a need to own hundreds of stocks like a mutual fund or ETF would hold.